Hollis Watkins: Early life

-Afterward he took part in a walk-out at McComb's colored high school, along with dozens of other activists including Brenda Travis, which resulted in his being sentenced to 39 more days in jail.
+Afterwards he took part in a walk-out at McComb's coloured high school, along with dozens of other activists including Brenda Travis, which resulted in his being sentenced to 39 more days in jail.
 Watkins' activism also had a personal price.
 Many of his extended family ostracized him and would not recognize him in public for fear of losing their jobs; the White Citizens Council and other groups conducted economic boycotts against activist blacks, getting them fired, evicted from rental properties, and refusing loans and credit.

 Early career

 Vernon Dahmer, president of the Forrest County, Mississippi NAACP asked SNCC for help with voter registration, and Watkins moved to Hattiesburg, Mississippi to help with that project.
-Watkins worked half days at Dahmer's sawmill to pay his way, and spent the rest of the time organizing voter registration projects.
-He was rebuffed from efforts to meet at Hattiesburg's Baptist churches, but had success at the St. James Colored Methodist Episcopal Church.
+Watkins worked half days at Dahmer's sawmill to pay his way and spent the rest of the time organizing voter registration projects.
+He was rebuffed from efforts to meet at Hattiesburg's Baptist churches but had success at the St. James Colored Methodist Episcopal Church.
 His first effort led to six people volunteering to try and register, including Victoria Gray Adams.
 At the request of Amzie Moore, he next went to Holmes County, Mississippi, where he began to canvass potential voters.
-He was willing to risk his life for this movement, for instance one day he went to a shack on a plantation to talk to them about voting, but ended up being chased away and shot at by the plantation owner, however, that didn't stop him from going back the next week.
+He was willing to risk his life for this movement, for instance, one day he went to a shack on a plantation to talk to them about voting but ended up being chased away and shot at by the plantation owner, however, that didn't stop him from going back the next week.

 Supplied with equipment by CBS News, Watkins went to the clerk of court's office with a hidden camera and microphone in order to film a typical encounter with voter registration officer Theron Lynd.
 CBS News was covering the movement.
-The footage of Lynd, and some of Watkins was aired as a "CBS Reports" program called "Mississippi and the Fifteenth Amendment."
+The footage of Lynd and some of Watkins was aired as a "CBS Reports" program called "Mississippi and the Fifteenth Amendment."
 It has since been re-released on DVD as "Mississippi and the Black Vote."

 Watkins was with Hartman Turnbow and others when Turnbow tried to register to vote at the Holmes County Courthouse.
 That night there was a firebomb attack on Turnbow's home.
-Turnbow was later accused by the sheriff of setting fire to his own house, and he, Watkins and others SNCC workers were arrested.
+Turnbow was later accused by the sheriff of setting fire to his own house, and he, Watkins and other SNCC workers were arrested.
 It was during one of his jail terms that Watkins became noted as a leader and singer of "freedom songs."
 Watkins led freedom songs with Lawrence Guyot.
 These songs provided people with joy, spirit, and honesty.
 It was a way to lift people's spirits and provide a sense of comfort.